amiaopensource/av-python-carpentry/_episodes/07-transcoding.md

 - "Collecting filepaths is often the first step of any AV script"
 ---

-Alice had 3 tasks she wanted to finish.
+Alice (remember Alice??) had 3 tasks she wanted to complete.

-1. create service copy MP4's for all of the files on the drive
+1. create service copy MP4s for all of the files on her hard drive
-2. share the duration of each video with a cataloger
+2. share the duration of each video file with a cataloger
 3. preserve the files

-She'll need to create a transcoding script to do the first step.
+She'll need to create a transcoding script to take care of the first step.
-You might have noticed that the "120th Anniversary" project included service files.
+You may have noticed that the "120th Anniversary" project included service files.
 So why not take advantage of that work first?

 ## Moving Files

-Unfortunately, when we look at the folders that those files are in, it looks like they're all in BagIt bags.
+Unfortunately, when we look at the folders where those service files reside, it looks as if they're all in BagIt bags.
-Moving the files out of the bags would render the bag invalid.
+Moving the files out of the bags would render the bags invalid.
-To avoid that issue, we can make a copy of those files.
+To avoid that issue, we can make a copy of those service files.

-For any kind of local file moving or copying, the `shutil` module is a good starting place.
+For any kind of local file moving or copying, the `shutil` module is a good starting point.
 Let's import that.

 ~~~